Academy Sports and Outdoors (NASDAQ:ASO) Updates FY 2022 Earnings Guidance

 Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $6.75-$7.50 for the period, compared to the consensus earnings per share estimate of $6.95.
 The company issued revenue guidance of $6.43 billion-$6.63 billion, compared to the consensus revenue estimate of $6.59 billion.

-Several research firms recently weighed in on ASO.
-Wedbush upped their price objective on shares of Academy Sports and Outdoors from $50.00 to $57.00 and gave the stock an outperform rating in a report on Thursday, September 8th.
-Stephens boosted their price objective on Academy Sports and Outdoors from $70.00 to $72.00 and gave the stock an overweight rating in a report on Wednesday, June 8th.
-Evercore ISI upped their target price on Academy Sports and Outdoors from $55.00 to $60.00 and gave the company an outperform rating in a report on Thursday, September 8th.
-Loop Capital initiated coverage on Academy Sports and Outdoors in a report on Friday, September 9th.
-They issued a buy rating and a $60.00 target price on the stock.
-Finally, UBS Group upped their target price on Academy Sports and Outdoors from $55.00 to $60.00 and gave the company a buy rating in a report on Thursday, September 8th.
-One analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, Academy Sports and Outdoors presently has an average rating of Moderate Buy and an average price target of $58.70.
+Several analysts have recently weighed in on the stock.
+Evercore ISI increased their price target on shares of Academy Sports and Outdoors from $55.00 to $60.00 and gave the company an outperform rating in a research note on Thursday, September 8th.
+Loop Capital began coverage on shares of Academy Sports and Outdoors in a research report on Friday, September 9th.
+They set a buy rating and a $60.00 price objective for the company.
+Oppenheimer increased their price objective on shares of Academy Sports and Outdoors from $50.00 to $60.00 and gave the stock an outperform rating in a research report on Thursday, September 8th.
+Wedbush increased their price objective on shares of Academy Sports and Outdoors from $50.00 to $57.00 and gave the stock an outperform rating in a research report on Thursday, September 8th.
+Finally, Morgan Stanley increased their price objective on shares of Academy Sports and Outdoors from $50.00 to $54.00 and gave the stock an equal weight rating in a research report on Thursday, September 8th.
+One analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Academy Sports and Outdoors has a consensus rating of Moderate Buy and a consensus price target of $58.70.

 Academy Sports and Outdoors Stock Performance